isma91/display_download/README.md

 * [colorbox](http://www.jacklmoore.com/colorbox/)
 * [contextMenu](http://swisnl.github.io/jQuery-contextMenu/)

+For now, you can :
+* display all folders
-For now, you can display all folders and the majority of file (hide or not) and the posibility of :
+* display the majority of file (hide or not)
 * listen directly the audio file
 * listen directly the video file
 * display directly the picture file
+* directly create a folder
 * display directly the properties of a file

 Make sure the data path is writeable to avoid some write problem.
 For example :